awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-nginx.md

-# \(Optional\) Set Up NGINX with Sample Traffic<a name="ContainerInsights-Prometheus-Sample-Workloads-nginx"></a>
+# \(Optional\) Set Up NGINX with Sample Traffic on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-nginx"></a>

 NGINX is a web server that can also be used as a load balancer and reverse proxy\.
 For more information, see [NGINX](https://www.nginx.com/)\.

 **To install NGINX with a sample traffic service to test Container Insights Prometheus support**

-1. Enter the following command to add the Helm ingress-nginx repo:
+1. Enter the following command to add the Helm ingress\-nginx repo:

    ```
    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx